“Any sufficiently advanced technology is indistinguishable from magic.”Arthur C. Clarke

-Lastly, once your teams are on the same page of what platforms to use and for what, eliminating the repetitive tasks from your creative team’s workflows is another way to ensure consistency, as well as keeping your teams happy.
+Lastly, once your teams are on the same page about what platforms to use and for what, eliminating the repetitive tasks from your creative team’s workflows is another way to ensure consistency, which will also keep your teams happy.

 How does Creative Automation save you money?

-Traditionally, if an agency had a €10,000 budget to shoot a video, they would probably do the shoot the video and consequentially produce around five to ten creative assets are not guaranteed to perform well.
+Traditionally, if an agency had a €10,000 budget to shoot a video, they would probably shoot the video and produce around five to ten creative assets from this which are not guaranteed to perform well.
 In the event of poor performance, the client would have to repeat the entire process and pay another €10,000 to try again.
 Creative Automation saves money for companies in three ways:

-- Because creative leads no longer need to request more resources and people power.
+- Creative leads no longer need to request more resources and people power.

-- Because marketers can make iterations of more creative assets and conduct extensive testing to find the best performing one, and focus on further production of this.
+- Marketers can make iterations of more creative assets and conduct extensive testing to find the best performing one, focussing on further production of this.

-- Because creative agencies do not need to outsource any more work to deliver on their deadlines.
+- Creative agencies do not need to outsource any more work to deliver on their deadlines.

-This can leave companies with surplus money (and time) to funnel into higher value campaign activity: conceptualizing new ideas, analyzing and leveraging campaign data, or upskilling through learning new programs or tools.
-This is certain to initiate creative transformation, if only efficiency at the least.
+This can leave companies with surplus money (and time) to funnel into higher value campaign activity: conceptualising new ideas, analysing and leveraging campaign data, or upskilling through learning new programmess or tools.
+This is certain to initiate creative transformation or creative efficiency at the least.

 Imagine this hypothetical situation: